 - Are you eating enough veges and whole foods to make sure you have enough nutrients?
 (Sometimes cravings can stem from nutrient deficiencies)

 I hope you’re feeling empowered with this knowledge, and understanding cravings better.
-If you feel that you need more support to understand your cravings, or get on top of them, then please reach out and let me know.
+If you feel that you need more support to understand your cravings, or get on top of them, then please reach out and let’s have a chat in your FREE discovery call session.
+Find a time for yours using my calendar here.